 If this has happened to you, right about now would be a good time for you hire the best DBA lawyer you can find.
 Hey, know this - hiring a DBA lawyer doesn't have to be painful or stressful.
 It doesn't have to be and it shouldn't be.

-The Turley and Mara Law Firm are asked by injured DBA workers across the United States (and the world) to represent them.
-We hae a global practice and reprsent folks from all over the world.
+The Turley Law Firm PC are asked by injured DBA workers across the United States (and the world) to represent them.
+We have a global practice and represent folks from all over the world.
 Our goal is simple: Get you the DBA medical and financial benefits your deserve.

 We are based in San Diego, California.
 This is a benefit to you.
 Few Defense Base Act lawyers have been handling DBA cases longer than us.
 The Defense Base Act falls under the Longshore and Harbor Workers Compensation Act.
 Bill Turley has been handling Longshore Act cases since 1987.
 Because San Diego has the largest shipyard on the west coast with thousands of shipyard workers, Bill gained valuable experience with these cases long before the United States sent civilian workers to Iraq and Afghanistan.
 That experience helps him win Defense Base Act cases.

 The Most Comprehensive Defense Base Act Website

 This is the most comprehensive Defense Base Act website.
 Each month this website gets hundreds of searches related to Defense Base Act issues.
 Seriously injured DBA workers and their families use this website to help win their DBA case.
 So should you.